rossamurphy/dotfiles/dockerREADME.md

 ```

 now you can see that you've completely torn down and removed the container, however,
-if you start it again
+you can easily use the image to start the container again
 ```bash
 docker-compose up -d
 docker container attach rmvm
 ```

+### Setting up neovim plugins
-N.B. the FIRST time you create a NEW container, install your plugins
+N.B. the FIRST time you create a NEW container, you'll need to install your plugins
-do:
+there is a way this can happen automatically in the image but it seems to be more hassle than it's worth
+so, run the below in the container:
 ```bash
 nvim --noplugins -c "luafile /root/.config/nvim/plugin_setup.lua"
 ```

+this will do the thing. and now you can open neovim as per normal

 and then open neovim as normal
 ```bash